I Used To Feel Invisible To Others—Until I Did These 4 Things

-Do you sometimes — or often — feel like you're invisible to others?
-I felt this way for many years, wondering why others didn't seem to see me or hear me.
+Do you sometimes, or oftentimes, feel like you're invisible to others?
+I felt this way for many years, and I constantly wondered why others didn't seem to see me or hear me.

 Our feelings are a source of inner guidance, letting us know whether we are taking loving care of ourselves or abandoning ourselves.
 When I was ignoring my feelings, I was essentially telling myself that they were not important.
-When my feelings were not important to me, then they certainly weren't important to others.
+And when my feelings were not important to me, they certainly weren't important to others.

-2. Not advocating for yourself
+2. I started advocating for myself.

-With my children, I was like a mother lioness, always speaking up for them when I felt they were being treated unjustly by others — including teachers.
+With my children, I was like a mother lioness, always speaking up for them when I felt they were being treated unjustly by others.
 But I rarely spoke up for myself.
 I told myself that I could take it and that I didn't want to rock the boat and start a conflict.
 Not advocating for myself meant that others didn't need to treat me with caring and respect.

 Do you silently endure others’ judgmental, discounting or disrespectful behavior toward you?
 We train others how to treat us, and by silently allowing yourself to be treated badly, you train others not to treat you with care and respect.
 Practice setting strong personal boundaries and sticking to them.

 I was brought up to be a caretaker—to take care of others' feelings while ignoring my own.
 I tried constantly to please others in the hopes that they would care about me.
 But, of course, this never happened, because they were treating me the way I was treating myself.

 Are you focused on being nice to others rather than being loving towards yourself?
 There's nothing wrong with being a nice person, of course—except when your niceness has an agenda attached.
-If you're trying to gain others' approval by being nice, then your niceness is a form of control, and will likely backfire.
+If you're trying to gain other people's approval by being nice, then your niceness is a form of control, and will likely backfire.